20+ Best Employer of Record (Canada) Providers of 2025

 Below is a snapshot of rough pricing of EOR in Canada based on publicly available data:

-Top EOR services in Canada manage employment contracts, ensure proper worker classification, process timesheets, and maintain full compliance with Canadian federal and provincial labor laws.
+Top employer of record services in Canada manage employment contracts, ensure proper worker classification, process timesheets, and maintain full compliance with Canadian federal and provincial labor laws.
 Many also offer additional services, such as background checks, immigration support, and contractor-to-employee transitions, to simplify workforce management for international HR.

 More specifically, essential functions every reliable Canada EOR should deliver include: